-- dual: amplifying knowledge work through user-defined assistants.
+- dual: amplifying knowledge work through user-defined assistants

-- autocards: accelerating learning through machine-generated flashcards.
+- autocards: accelerating learning through machine-generated flashcards

-- k-probes: promoting critical thinking through prompt generation.
+- k-probes: promoting critical thinking through prompt generation

 I learned a lot about both thoughtware and myself through those projects, and I now have a more refined vision of how thoughtware should be like.
 It should be open source and self-hosted, in order to ensure better goal alignment between users and tools.
 It should be modular and composable, in order to support a combinatorial explosion of workflows.
 It should amplify and extend existing human brilliance rather than dehumanize through atrophy.
 It should non-judgementally extend the range of thinkable thoughts, rather than limit minds to rationalist conceptions of truth and knowledge.
 It should be informed by specific strengths and weaknesses of the human psyche as understood in cognitive psychology.
 It should be defined by its underlying culture and embodied principles, rather than opaque creators.

-The conceptual framework I’m currently using as a backdrop for my thoughtware development is centered around terms like: belief, belief system, concept, idea, ideology, mental model, metaphor, paradigm, perspective, representation, thought, thought pattern, worldview.
+The conceptual framework I’m currently using as a backdrop for my thoughtware development is centered around terms like: belief, belief system, concept, idea, mental model, metaphor, paradigm, perspective, representation, thought, thought pattern, worldview.
 I multiplex those with technical terms like: sensor, filter, editor, bot, storage, mapping, search, or sampling.

-- a memory palace which projects meaning onto physical space.
+- a data-driven memory palace